gurutanishkj/PRODIGY_CS_01/README.md

+# PRODIGY_CS_01
-Caesar Cipher Encryption and Decryption in Python Prodigy InfoTech Cyber Security Internship – Task 01 Description
+Caesar Cipher encryption and decryption implementation in Python - Prodigy InfoTech Cyber Security Internship Task 01

-This project implements the Caesar Cipher algorithm using Python.
-The program encrypts a message by shifting each alphabetic character by a user-defined shift value and then decrypts it back to the original message.
+Description

+A Python program that encrypts and decrypts text using the Caesar Cipher algorithm.

 Features

-Encrypts text using a shift value.
+- Encrypts plaintext using a shift value.
-Decrypts encrypted text back to the original message.
+- Decrypts ciphertext back to the original message.
-Supports both uppercase and lowercase letters.
+- Supports both uppercase and lowercase letters.
-Preserves spaces, numbers, and special characters.
+- Preserves spaces, numbers, and special characters.

-Simple and easy-to-understand implementation.
-How the Code Works
+How It Works

-Encryption Function - ce(x, y)
-x stores the input message.
-y stores the shift value.
-Each character in the message is checked.
-If the character is a letter, it is shifted forward by the given value.
+- "encrypt()" function shifts each alphabet character forward by the given shift value.
-If the character is not a letter, it remains unchanged.
-ASCII Conversion
+- "decrypt()" function shifts the characters backward to retrieve the original message.
+- Uppercase and lowercase letters are handled separately.
+- Non-alphabetic characters remain unchanged.

+Code Explanation

-ord() converts a character into its ASCII value. chr() converts an ASCII value back into a character.
+- "ord(char)" converts a character into its ASCII value.
-65 represents the ASCII value of uppercase 'A'.
+- "% 26" ensures circular shifting (after Z comes A).
-97 represents the ASCII value of lowercase 'a'.
+- "chr()" converts the ASCII value back into a character.
-Modulo Operation
-% 26 ensures that the alphabet wraps around correctly.
-Example:
-Z shifted by 1 becomes A.
-z shifted by 1 becomes a.
-Decryption Function - cd(x, y)
-Uses the encryption function with a negative shift value.
-Restores the encrypted text back to the original message.

 Technologies Used

-Python 3
+- Python 3

 How to Run

 python caesar_cipher.py

 Example

 Input

-Enter message: gurutanish
+Enter message: Subbu Lakshmi

-Enter shift value: 6
+Enter shift value: 3

 Output

-Encrypted Text: maxazgtoyn
-Decrypted Text: gurutanish
+Encrypted text: Vxeex Odnvkpl

+Decrypted text: Subbu Lakshmi